 The hamstring muscles are located at the back of one’s thigh.
 The hamstring muscles are three in number and aid in the movement of the hip and the knees.

-The glutes don’t fall under the bracket of the leg muscles but assists in facilitating the movement of the hips and the legs.
+The glutes don’t fall under the bracket of the leg muscles but assist in facilitating the movement of the hips and the legs.
 The glutes also find heavy usage in exercises related to a leg workout.

 The calf muscles facilitate the movement of the ankle, foot along with the toes.
 Located on the backside of the lower leg, the calves lie exactly between the knees and the ankle.